Mesks/LFCNforV-PCC/README.md

 3. MPEG test sequence: https://mpeg-pcc.org/index.php/pcc-content-database/

 ## <b>Content Introduction
-In order to reduce the size of GitHub uploaded files, only some key files are uploaded.
-If necessary, please download the official version in the above link and replace it with the files provided by this repository.
-A brief introduction to the content provided is listed below:
+<b>In order to reduce the size of GitHub uploaded files, only some key files are uploaded.
+And first, unzip "pointCloudCompress_testSequence.zip" to the same location as the two empty folders in order to ensure that the batch files run properly.</b> A brief introduction to the content provided is listed below:

 - __batchProcessing: Store batch files of .sh and .bat, which you can run after configuring the input point cloud to check the experimental data in the paper or configure your own caller using this as a reference.